Proton Beam Therapy Blog and Information

 If you or someone you know is considering treatment for prostate cancer, or any kind of cancer, you will definitely want to read my book and visit this blog regularly.
 Better yet, sign up to be notified when our newsletters and special blogs are posted (see sidebar).

-To order my book, Best Prostate Cancer Treatment: Proton Beam Therapy, please click this link to Amazon.com.
+To see Best Prostate Cancer Treatment: Proton Beam Therapy, on Amazon, click here (not a buy button) Amazon.com.
 For more information about the book, click here for a dedicated website: www.ProtonTherapyBook.com.

 My name is Robert Ferré.
 Here I am on September 8, 2016, arriving for my first of thirty-nine treatments for prostate cancer with proton beam therapy.
 So taken am I with the efficacy of this technology that I wrote a book about it and started three websites on which I will have a continuing flow of information.